Mercedes Matter: Biography

 In 1964, she founded the New York Studio School of Drawing, Painting, and Sculpture.
-A year earlier, she wrote an article for ARTnews titled What's Wrong with U.S. Art Schools? in which she criticised the phasing out of extended studio classes which served "that painfully slow education of the senses," which she considered essential.
-The article prompted a group of Pratt students, as well as some from Philadelphia, one from Cooper Union, to ask Matter to form a school based on her ideas.
-The school was originally housed in a loft on Broadway and gained almost immediate support from the Kaplan Fund, Mrs. John D. Rockefeller III and the Ford Foundation.
-It granted no degrees, had only studio classes and emphasized drawing from life.
+A year earlier, she wrote an article for ARTnews titled What's Wrong with U.S. Art Schools? in which she criticised the phasing out of extended studio classes.
+Such classes served the "painfully slow education of the senses," which she considered essential.
+The article prompted a group of Pratt students, as well as students from Philadelphia and one from Cooper Union, to ask Matter to form a school based on her ideas.
+The Studio School was originally housed in a loft on Broadway and gained almost immediate support from the Kaplan Fund, Mrs. John D. Rockefeller III and the Ford Foundation.
+It granted no degrees, offered only studio classes and emphasized drawing from life.
 Early teachers, chosen by the students, included the artists Philip Guston, Bradley Walker Tomlin, Charles Cajori, Louis Finkelstein and Sidney Geist; the art historian Meyer Schapiro; and the composer Morton Feldman.
 The school continues to train emerging artists.

 The Matters lived on Macdougal Alley for years, where Mr. Matter had a studio in one of the eight small buildings that had housed the original locale of what is now the Whitney Museum of American Art.

 In later life, the Matters moved to Long Island.
 Matter suffered a serious illness in 1979 and thereafter her husband became terminally ill.
 He died in 1984.
 She would later state that following his death, she coped by immersing herself in an intense period of work which became a sort of harvest of all the years of effort.
 She taught at the Studio School every other week and remained very much involved in its development.
 In addition to her art and teaching, she wrote articles on artists, including Hofmann, Kline and Giacometti.
 She wrote the text for a book of her husband's photographs of Giacometti, published in 1987, four years after his death.

 Her work is included in the collection of the Whitney Museum of American Art.

 Matter died on December 4, 2001.

 In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.